 There are two classic features seen in levamisole-adulterated cocaine vasculopathy:

-NOTE: early debridement was associated with development of new lesions likely due to pathergy phenomenon.
+NOTE: early debridement was associated with the development of new lesions likely due to pathergy phenomenon.

-Levamisole-adulterated cocaine use can be confused with other forms of cutaneous vasculitis:
+Levamisole-adulterated cocaine use can be confused with other forms of cutaneous vasculitis; these include:

-Antiphospholipid antibodies, lupus anticoagulant, high-titre ANCAs and multiple constituents of neutrophilic granules help to discriminate levamisole-adulterated cocaine vasculopathy from other ANCA-positive vasculitides.
+Anti–phospholipid antibodies, lupus anticoagulant, high-titre ANCAs and multiple constituents of neutrophilic granules help to differentiate levamisole–adulterated cocaine vasculopathy from other ANCA-positive vasculitides.

 Infections that can cause purpura include:

-For anticoagulated patients, warfarin skin necrosis, disseminated intravascular coagulation or heparin induced thrombocytopenia should be considered [1,7,8].
-Drug-induced ANCA-positive vasculitis from minocycline and hydralazine can be ruled out by taking a detailed drug history .
+For patients undergoing anticoagulant therapy, warfarin–induced skin necrosis, disseminated intravascular coagulation or heparin–induced thrombocytopenia should be considered [3,7,8].
+Drug–induced ANCA–positive vasculitis from minocycline and hydralazine can be ruled out by taking a detailed drug history .

 The main treatments for levamisole-adulterated cocaine vasculopathy are to withdraw the drug and to provide supportive care.
-Most retiform purpura resolves within two to three weeks without specific treatment after avoiding levamisole-adulterated cocaine .
-However, if there is full thickness skin necrosis (grade IIb to III), surgical debridement, grafting and specialist wound management is needed [7,11].
+Most retiform purpura resolves within 2–3 weeks without specific treatment after avoiding levamisole-adulterated cocaine .
+However, if there is full–thickness skin necrosis (grade IIb to III), surgical debridement, grafting and specialist wound management is needed [7,11].

-The role of systemic corticosteroids is controversial, although it is often used in patients with progressive skin disease or systemic involvement [2,3,9].
+The role of systemic corticosteroids is controversial, although they are often used in patients with progressive skin disease or systemic involvement [1,4,9].
 Targeted antibiotics are indicated for patients with fever or clinical evidence of bacterial skin infection after ruptured bullae .
 Granulocyte macrophage stimulating factors have been used for severe neutropenia.
 Patients with pulmonary haemorrhage may be treated with plasmapheresis and immunosuppression .